Hoa28686/finnish-event-planner/README.md

 ## 📝 Key Features

-- Create, edit, and delete event with ease
+- Create, edit, and delete events with ease
 - Search events by title, location or description
-- Get current weather forecasts at each event location
+- View current weather forecasts at each event location
-- Upload image url to showcase events
+- Upload image URLs to showcase events
 - Toggle between dark and light mode
-- Display all events on a calendar and map
+- Display all events on a calendar and map based on event time and location, respectively

 ## 🛠️ Technologies Used </h2>